New Employee Documentation Process

 This page provides information on the documentation process required to get you set up and paid as a new Carleton employee.

-- New Casual Employees
+- For New Casual Employees (including Teaching Assistants and Student Staff)

 If this is your first employment assignment at Carleton University, please submit your information and necessary documentation using our Online Employee Intake Form.